cookies-xor-cream/HugoTest/content/posts/poetry/wip/the-epidemiology-of-misery.md

 ---

 *"She loved that*
-*Eulogy that You*
+*eulogy that You*
-*Don't remember*
+*don't remember*
-*Even writing.*
+*even writing.*
-*Hung onto*
+*hung onto*
-*Every word,*
+*every word,*
-*And every*
+*and every*
-*Paranormal sighting".*
+*paranormal sighting".*

 "It takes
-Just a word,
+just a word,
-To find the start
+to find the start
-To a story,
+to a story,
 I won't breathe
-Newfound life,
+newfound life,
-Into a long-dead
+into a long-dead
-Anthology".
+anthology".

 *"Write her back,*
-*Just a single letter,*
+*just a single letter,*
 *I see 'thank you',*
-*In pause on your lips,*
+*in pause on your lips,*
-*But I know it can't*
+*but I know it can't*
-*Be meant for me,*
+*be meant for me,*
-*So must be aimed at*
+*so must be aimed at*
-*Something better?".*
+*something better?".*

 "That's how it starts,
 I did a year apart,
-To get that wrench
+to get that wrench
-Out the clockwork
+out the clockwork
-Of my heart,
+of my heart,
 I couldn't take
-A restart, we can't set
+a restart, we can't set
-This straight enough".
+this straight enough".

 *"I got a sorry note,*
-*A 'happy birthday'*
+*a 'happy birthday'*
-*That she had*
+*that she had*
-*Chronically misspoken,*
+*chronically misspoken,*
-*And it made me*
+*and it made me*
-*Start to think that*
+*start to think that*
-*Maybe she's just broken?".*
+*maybe she's just broken?".*

 "I compartmentalise
-Way too fucking well,
+way too fucking well,
-Like I'm a vendor and
+like I'm a vendor and
-This is the hardest
+this is the hardest
-Fucking sell.
+fucking sell.
 But I was never
-Going to invalidate
+going to invalidate
-My ticket out of hell".
+my ticket out of hell".

 *"She was hell?",*
 *'Hell is where*